Maxim-Mazurok/json-mindmap/README.md

 details of the "bigger-picture".

 Goals for the alpha version:
+- [ ] Take a look at TopicMap and tolog, seems like a similar idea
 - [ ] Use tags/labels for nodes (ideas) to help quickly navigate and sort mindmaps
   - [x] Add tags/labels
   - [x] Add global control to display/hide tags